 But underneath all the gourd-sized erections and 70s staches, the drawings are rather sweet celebrations of idealized love.
 It's this tension between the innocent and the obscene that has inspired director Dome Karukoski to make a biopic of the artist, aka Touko Laaksonen.

 And from the looks of the trailer, it's going to be fairly epic.
 Aptly and amply titled Tom of Finland, the film begins with his army days as a soldier, which also happened to be one of his most enduring fetishes, before tackling his career that really got going when he relocated to swinging California.

-The Finnish-language trailer was released a few days ago, with the international trailer expected soon.
-Although it doesn't take a degree in beefcake to understand what's going on...
+The film released in Finland on February 24, with the English language version expected soon.
+Although it doesn't take a degree in beefcake to understand what's going on in this Finnish trailer...